lintonmack/course/week10/lesson1_part4.md

 6. Back inside your `test` callback, call the `login` method on the `usersControllers` object.
 Pass in `req` and `res` as arguments.

-7. Now expect your spy to have been called with `req.body.emailAddress` and `req.body.password`.
+7. Now expect your spy to have been called with `req.body`.

 Done?
 Ask for a code review.